-An out-of-body experience (OBE), which some might also describe as a dissociative episode, is a sensation of your consciousness leaving your body.
+An out-of-body experience (OBE) is a sensation of your consciousness leaving your body.
 These episodes are often reported by people who’ve had a near-death experience.
+Some might also describe an OBE as a dissociative episode.

 People typically experience their sense of self inside their physical body.
 You most likely view the world around you from this vantage point.
 But during an OBE, you may feel as if you’re outside yourself, looking at your body from another perspective.